 Unprovoked: An attack where the involved person does not encourage the coyote to engage.

 Sighting: a visual observation of a coyote.
 A sighting may occur at any time of the day or night.
-There is no interaction between the coyote and a person or pet although coyotes may watch or shadow from a distance.
+There is no interaction between the coyote and a person or pet although coyotes may watch from a distance.
 This may also include acts of noticing signs of coyotes, such as tracks, scat, or vocalizations, or witnessing a coyote in the neighbourhood.

 Wildlife: refers only to wild vertebrates such as mammals, birds, reptiles, amphibians and fish.
 It does not include domesticated animals.

 Municipal Enforcement Services department is responsible for promoting, tracking, evaluating, responding and reporting on implementation of the procedure